dearavinces/1repository-/README.md

 ---

 ## Description
-I am a student of group KN-125dsg and I created this repository for Lab 5 on *Artificial Intelligence*.
-Here, I am learning how to use GitHub.
+I am a student of group KN-125dsg and I created this repository for Lab 5 on Artificial Intelligence.
+Here, I am learning how to use **GitHub**.

 ---